 Entry Police Officer - City of Redmond ( Job # 10-0052)

 Open until filled.

 (Open to current employees and the general public.)

-Redmond police officers participate in activities that support the department's mission statement: "To provide quality policing in partnership with the community."
+Redmond police officers participate in activities that support the department's mission statement: "To provide law enforcement services to our community that reflect our core values of Respect, Professionalism, Dedication and Leadership."
 Officers perform patrol functions which include enforcing laws, community problem solving, leading crime prevention meetings, making arrests and booking defendants, writing reports, enforcing traffic laws, responding to routine and emergency calls, testifying in court, and assisting the public.
 Physical demands of the position require aerobic capacity, anaerobic power, muscular strength and endurance to sufficiently perform assignments.

 For Entry Level Police Officer positions, the City contracts with Public Safety Testing to provide testing.
 Application can be made by applying with Public Safety Testing www.publicsafetytesting.com or by clicking "Apply Now" for this position.
 Successful candidates will then be contacted by the City of Redmond Police Department for further testing.
 This is a continuous recruitment and applications will be screened as openings occur.

 • Must be 21 years of age by date of eligibility list certification.